[?] Subscribe To This Site

 The backyard meat rabbit set up:

 Your family will get more meat out of your rabbits, or maybe less, depending on how you feed and how healthy you can keep the rabbits.
-Feeding rabbits adequate protein levels will speed weight gain.
+Feeding rabbits adequate protein and fat levels will speed weight gain in the youngsters and recovery of conditioning in the lactating and pregnant does.

 Coprophagy

 Coprophagy is defined as the act of consuming feces.
 You may have seen your rabbits doing this--they bend themselves around and nibble at their hind end.
-They're not usually cleaning, they're eating their 'vitamins,' so to speak.
-Example of coprophagy
+This is a hugely important nutritional behavior for rabbits - they're not usually cleaning, they're eating their 'vitamins,' so to speak.

-A Cecotrope is the technical term for the soft clusters of feces that come straight from the cecum.
-They look a bit like grape clusters, are surrounded by a little membrane, and are rich in vitamins and a bit of bacterial protein.
-Rabbit cecotropes
+A cecotrope is the technical term for the soft clusters of feces that come straight from the cecum.
+They look a bit like grape or raspberry clusters, are surrounded by a little membrane, and are rich in vitamins and bacterial protein.

-Cecotropes give the rabbit important nutrients and vitamins which have been synthesized by gut bacteria, including Vitamin K and a plethora of B vitamins.
-Scientists have put collars on rabbits so they couldn’t eat the stuff, and their nutritional status declined.
+Cecotropes give the rabbit important nutrients and vitamins which have been synthesized by gut bacteria, including Vitamin K and a plethora of B vitamins, including Vitamin B12.
+Scientists have put collars on rabbits so they couldn’t eat the stuff, and their nutritional status quickly declined.

 Rabbits don’t eat the hard round ‘marbles,’ only the soft clusters.
 And the rabbit only consumes it directly from the hind end.
 If a cecotrope should hit the ground without being eaten, the rabbit loses all interest in it.